ArenCarpenter/Detecting_ALL_with_CNN/README.md

 ## Insights and Recommendations

-The model achieved an accuracy of 84%, allowing it to be a useful tool for identifying ALL in novel cases.
+The model achieved a recall of 96% on the imbalanced test set, allowing it to be a useful tool for identifying ALL in novel cases.
 As blood sample microscopy is already the default diagnostic test for ALL, this model could easily be used to verify a human physician or to flag cases that the model is not confident in for further review.
 As diagnosing ALL is difficult even for humans, having a robust, accurate verification model could improve the speed and rigor of diagnosis.
 Due to ALL being an acute leukemia, it is especially vital that it is consistently identified early, left untreated it can kill within a few weeks or months.

 ## Next Steps

 ### Model Improvements

 There are several potential avenues for improvement for this model.
-I attempted to use the Adam optimizer, which adds a sense of momentum and bias-correction to the gradient calculated by RMSprop, and Batch Normalization to improve model performance, though it did help modeling thus far.
+I attempted to use the Adam optimizer, which adds a sense of momentum and bias-correction to the gradient calculated by RMSprop, and Batch Normalization to improve model performance, though it did not help modeling thus far.
 I could also implement Early Stopping and Model Checkpoints to combat overfitting by allowing the model to stop training once a threshold of overfitting has been reached.
 I experimented with several levels of Dropout, settling on 25%, but further investigation could yield better results.

 ### Product Improvements